vbhosle/cab-management-tdd/TESTLIST.md

-   if a city is onboarded, and cab is not registered, then book fails with CabNotAvailableException if a city is onboarded, and cab is registered and ON_TRIP, then book fails with CabNotAvailableException if a city is onboarded, and cab is registered and IDLE, then booking succeeds.
+   if a city is onboarded, and cab is not registered, then book fails with CabNotAvailableException if a city is onboarded, and cab is registered and ON_TRIP, then book fails with CabNotAvailableException if a city is onboarded, and cab is registered and IDLE, then booking succeeds. trying to onboard a city that is already onboarded, fails with CityAlreadyOnboardedException

 2. Change current city (location) of any cab. trying to change city of non-registered cabId fails with CabDoesNotExistException